tbates/r.tmbundle/README.md

+# r.tmbundle

+This bundle provides support for the [R](http://www.r-project.org) statistical package and programming language.

+The bundle provides the ability to flexibly execute scripts, and considerable support for writing scripts, including snippets and commands.

 # Installation

-You can install this bundle in TextMate by opening the preferences and going to the bundles tab.
-After installation it will be automatically updated for you.
+Install this bundle in TextMate 2 by opening the preferences and going to the bundles tab.
+After installation it will be automatically updated for you when new releases are available.

 # General